NEW FOR 2018:

 There are many turns on the route, so use the method you trust most to navigate.
 We use Wahoo Elemnts, which have great battery life and a good turn-by-turn guidance system.

-Water and food stations will be setup along the 200 and 100 mile routes at around mile 45 (where the routes first deviate) and mile 165 of the 200 loop, but you should still keep yourself stocked on nutrition and water just to be safe.
-50 mile riders are self-supported.
+Water and food stations will be setup along the route at around mile 45 (where the routes first deviate) and mile 165, but you should still keep yourself stocked on nutrition and water just to be safe.
 If you have anything you'd like taken to the feed zone for you, please have it in bag with your name clearly written on it.

 This is NOT a closed-course event, which means there can be cars and other vehicles on the route at any time.
 Riders are responsible for obeying all traffic laws and exercising extreme caution.
 You are expected to stop at all stop signs.